SuperGrobi/CoolWalksDataStorge/readme.md

 these are the edges of the simplified graph.
 Each edge has a lot of data attached to it...

 - osm_id: id of OSM way associated with this edge (not unique)
-- geomlength: dummy data for the length of this edge.
+- geomlength: always zero.
+I should check why this thing is still here...
 - src_id: id of source vertex (references vertex_id)
 - dst_id: id of destination vertex (references vertex_id) (be carefull about the order.
 The graph is directed.)
 - ~~geolinestring~~ edgegeom: linestring of the actual streets connecting the source and destination in WKT.